Hillary Clinton 2016 presidential campaign: Campaign staff

 Robby Mook served as campaign manager, and is the first openly gay person to serve in that role in a major presidential campaign.

 Stephanie Hannon served as chief technology officer, and is the first woman to serve in that role in a major presidential campaign.

 Other campaign staff included John Podesta as campaign chairman, Joel Benenson as chief strategist and pollster, Jennifer Palmieri as communications director, and Amanda Renteria as political director.
 Longtime Clinton aide Huma Abedin was the vice chairwoman of the campaign, and continued in the role she has long played for Clinton as traveling chief of staff and "body woman".
 Fundraising was led by Dennis Cheng as national finance director for the campaign, and main liaison between many major donors and Clinton.
 Future New York State Senator Alessandra Biaggi served as Deputy National Operations Director, and said: "Everything was urgent in the moment.
 It was total chaos and I loved it.
 We played very hard, and it was very hard to lose."
+Zara Rahim served as a national spokeswoman for the campaign.